FabianIDE/sports-wheelchair-project/README.md

 SERIAL DATACABLE
 	Location: between Raspberry Pi and Arduino Mega.

-MALE - MALE WIRES
+MALE - MALE JUMPERWIRES

-FEMALE - MALE WIRES
+FEMALE - MALE JUMPERWIRES

 PINSTRIP BNO055

-#steps as defined on 08.03.2019
+#Program steps

 1. Measure the rotation of the right wheel.
-2. Measure the rotation of the whole wheelchair.
+2. Measure the travelled distance of the wheelchair.
-3. Combine both measurements to define the movement of both wheels.
-4. Use the movement of both wheels to determine how much energy is used by the user.
-5. Measure the heartrate of the user.
+3. Measure the heartrate of the user.
-6. Combine the collected data to define how much energy the user has spend so far.
+4. Combine the collected data to define how much energy the user has spend so far.
+5. Judge fitness based on heartrate and energy usage.
 7. Use the LED ring to display this data to the coach.

 __*INPUT*__
-* Relative Position (speed, acceleration)
+* Relative Position (speed, linear acceleration)
-* Rotation
-* Weight
+* Rotation, Rotational acceleration
 * Heartbeat

 __*OUTPUT*__
 * Basic information on Grafana
-* LED strip indicating fatigue and heartbeat
+* LED ring indicating fatigue and heartbeat

 __*OPTIONAL EXPANTION*__
 * A webapp showing the live position and direction of players